 Dr. Schwartz is 1 of 10 plastic surgeons in the United States to create national guidelines for breast reconstruction using expanders and implants as well as autologous tissue, including fat.
 Dr. Schwartz also served as the Co-Principle Investigator for one of the first national breast cancer registries that focused on nipple-sparing mastectomies, and has served as Principle Investigator for several FDA clinical trials for breast implants.
-Additionally, Dr. Schwartz has published many articles on breast surgery and has developed his own technique for breast reconstruction utilizing your own tissues, called Autoderm.
+Additionally, Dr. Schwartz has published many articles on breast surgery and has developed his own technique for breast reconstruction in Beverly Hills, Ca, by utilizing your own tissues, called Autoderm.

 Breast Reconstruction Reviews